-Figure 1 The Simple Relationship Between Epistemology, Methodology, and Method instead seeking to be as inclusive as possible, reflecting the flexibility and diversity that exist across qualitative research practice.
+Figure 1 The Simple Relationship Between Epistemology, Methodology, and Method

 Definitions and Explanations

 Method, methodology, and epistemology are defined in conflicting ways in the research literature.
 For the purposes of this article, we will define them as follows.
 Epistemology is "the study of the nature of knowledge and justification" (Schwandt, 2001, p.
 71), and epistemological issues are "issues about an adequate theory of knowledge or justificatory strategy" (Harding, 1987, p.
 2).
 As shorthand, epistemology can be thought of as justification of knowledge.